 Elizabeth has been featured in the Sunday Times, the

-Most recently, Elizabeth presented a talk at the Wealth Etiquette event in July 2017 on 'How to Make More Money in your Career" Elizabeth has run workshops with Chelsea Football Club, the law firm O'Melveny & Myers and the New Zealand Business Women's Network.
+Elizabeth also presented a talk at the Wealth Etiquette event 'How to Make More Money in your Career" Elizabeth has run workshops with Chelsea Football Club, the law firm O'Melveny & Myers and the New Zealand Business Women's Network.
 She has also presented at Women in Banking and Finance in the City and at the Empowering Women's Summit.
 Her first Tedx talk was in 2013.
 Elizabeth also has a Huffington Post column & has written blogs for wearethecity.com and female first.

 So how can I work with you?